etkecc/honoroit/README.md

 * Chat with that user through the honoroit bot in a thread inside your special room.
 Any member of that special room can participate in discussion
 * When request fulfilled - send a `!ho done` in that thread - thread topic will be renamed and "proxied user" will know that request was closed (bot will leave user's room with special notice)

-## Warning

-Honoroit utilizes [MSC 3440: Threading](https://github.com/matrix-org/matrix-doc/pull/3440/) which is:

-* not stable yet
-* not part of the protocol specification yet
-* requires a compatible client app (e.g. Element with `Threads` enabled in `Labs`)

-Of course, there is fallback mode with reply-to (supported by any matrix server and client): honoroit will try to find mappings, going recursively through reply-to chain, but that mode considered as workaround and it's perfomance is poor.

-Honoroit used as support service in the [etke.cc](https://etke.cc) and works pretty good in daily operations, so just keep in mind the limitations above.

 ## How it looks like

 <details>